isthisthat/negaca_grav/user/pages/02.batizado2017/_info/batizado2017.md

 This year, besides capoeira, our talented teachers and guests will give **Maculele, Afro-Brazilian dance and music** workshops!

 The tentative schedule for **Saturday** is as follows:
-* 10am - 12pm: Adult and children warmup and workshops
+* 10am - 12pm: Adult and children warmup and workshops; beginner's sessions
 * 12 - 12:30pm: Break
 * 12:30 - 1:30pm: Children's batizado
 * 1:30 - 3pm: Adult's batizado
-* 3 - 5pm: Roda, beginner's sessions, dance, music
+* 3 - 5pm: Roda, dance, music

 You will have a chance to take a shower at Chesterton Sports Centre after the event.
 The Arbury Community Centre where the event continues is a 20min walking distance.